scottlyttle/Web-Dev-Contract/web-development-contract.md

 <h4>External Services</h4>

 <p>If part of our agreement includes services that I am not able to offer, I will either recommend someone to perform these for you or I can sub-contract these on your behalf.
 These services may include the likes of Web Design, Search Engine Marketing (SEA) or Search Engine Optimisation (SEO) services.
-I endevour to perform all web development work myself, but if need be I reserve the right to utilise the services of third party contractors.</p>
+I endeavour to perform all web development work myself, but if need be I reserve the right to utilise the services of third party contractors.</p>

 <h4>Ecommerce</h4>

-<p>If your web development service includes the integration of online purchasing/ecommerce facilities, you will be resopnsible for both the set-up and ongoing costs of these services.
+<p>If your web development service includes the integration of online purchasing/ecommerce facilities, you will be responsible for both the set-up and ongoing costs of these services.
 These may include merchant gateway fees, purchase of an SSL certificate and any other fees for services provided by this third party functionality.
-When the time comes to integrate these services, I will endevour to fully inform you of what costs may be involved.</p>
+When the time comes to integrate these services, I will endeavour to fully inform you of what costs may be involved.</p>

 <h2>Legal Stuff</h2>